biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

     reduce( InputIt first, InputIt last );
 ```

-Notice that it doesn't need the `T init` parameter.
+Notice that this form of `reduce` doesn't need the `T init` parameter.
-The return type is deduced from the supplied iterators:
+The result type is deduced from the provided iterators,
-`typename std::iterator_traits<InputIt>::value_type`,
 and the initial value is just `{}` of that type.
 I suppose aside from dimension, we're reducing arity as well, which is not bad.

 But ergonomics is not the only thing that makes `reduce` stand out.
-Unlike `accumulate`, `reduce` is allowed to do the generalized summation in any order.
+`reduce` is allowed to do the (generalized) summation in any order.

 Given `init` and `[a1, a2, a3]`: